cloudmesh/cloudmesh-manual/docs-source/source/configuration/configuration.rst

   * google
   * oracle

-THisi s eay to do with the following command
+This is easy to do with the following command

 CURRENT COMMAND: